nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **:information_source: Notes about input formats:**<br>

 * Client's name should only contain alphanumeric characters and spaces, and it should not be blank
+    * Acceptable name format: `John Doe`, `John`, `Doe`, `John Doe Jr 3rd`, `John Doe Jr`
+    * Unacceptable name format: ``, `John@Doe`, `John Doe Jr. 3rd`, `John Doe Jr.`
     * name must be unique (case-sensitive).
 Clients with the same name cannot be added to the system twice.
         - entering the commands:
             * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
             * followed by, `add n/John Doe p/12345678 e/differentEmail@example.com a/different street,
               different block, different unit`
               will not be allowed.
         - However, clients with the same name spelling but different case can be added.
 Entering the commands:
             * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
             * followed by, `add n/John doe p/12345678 e/differentEmail@example.com a/different street,
               different block, different unit`
               will successfully add both `John Doe` and `John doe` to the case management system.

 * Client's phone number must not contain any spaces or special characters.
     - Acceptable phone number format: `12345678`, `91234567263842938`, `6512345678`
     - Unacceptable phone number format: `123 456 789`, `9123-4567`, `1-888-888`, `+065 91234567`

 * Client's email address should be of the format local-part@domain and adhere to the following constraints:
     1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.
+        - The local-part may not start or end with any special characters.
+        - The local-part may not have consecutive special characters.
     2. This is followed by a '@' and then a domain name.
 The domain name is made up of domain labels separated by periods.
        The domain name must:
         - end with a domain label at least 2 characters long
         - have each domain label start and end with alphanumeric characters
         - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+    * Acceptable email format: `client@email.com`, `cli+ent.name@email.com`
+    * Unacceptable email format: `cli+-ent@email.com`, `client@.com`, `client@.email.com`

 * Client's addresses can take any values, and it should not be blank

 * Client's tag names should be alphanumeric.
 They should not contain any spaces or special characters.
 </div>

 ### Tagging a client: `tag`